rebelsky/sams-assorted-musings-reflections/grinnell-trads-noyce-cooper.md

 would sound like [32,33].
 Newton North is superior to Newton South.
 You will enjoy the article that I mention in the next paragraph.
 Students do abuse campus bikes [34].
 There is no clear rhyme or reason to when I italicize words within this paragraph.
-That should cover most of the claims I made in this musing.
+The page that indicates that Gary Cooper returned to Grinnell is not very useful.
+That should cover most of the claims I made in this musing [35].

 _The Grinnell Magazine_ recently ran [a relatively nice article about Grinnell myths and legends](https://www.grinnell.edu/news/campus-myth-busters).